 Building Local Capacity and Citizen Science

-As the threats to wildlife and wild lands escalate, WCS – India Program believes in safeguarding the country’s wildlife legacy by enabling effective conservation action by individuals.
+As the threats to wildlife and wild spaces escalate, WCS – India believes in safeguarding the country’s wildlife legacy by enabling effective conservation action by individuals.
 Capacity building plays its pivotal part in this realm.

 The focus lies in training Indian biologists and researchers, park management personnel and non-government volunteer conservationists.
-All training workshops involve intensive filed sessions where participants apply sampling-based methods to monitor large mammal populations in Indian Reserves.
-The methods include density estimation of tiger prey species, relative abundance estimation of large herbivores and carnivores (using pellet count and scat encounter rates respectively) and the demonstration of camera trap techniques to survey and estimate carnivore populations.
+Training workshops involve field sessions where participants apply sampling-based methods to monitor large mammal populations in Indian Reserves.
+The methods include density estimation of tiger prey species, relative abundance estimation of large herbivores and carnivores (using occupancy/presence-absence surveys) and the demonstration of camera trap techniques to survey and estimate carnivore populations.

 Government Staff and Park Management